telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/execution-extensions.md

 ##Remote Execution Behavior##

-It was mentioned above in sense of variable scope that some methods are executed only on the machine where the involved in the remote run shceduling server is located.
-It would be necessary to know how would an execution extension behave in case of different execution scenarios.
-For all of the listed configurations the presence of the library file in the **%ProgramFiles%\Telerik\Test Studio\Bin\Plugins\** folder on the remote machine is required.
+It was mentioned above in terms of the scope for variables, that some methods are executed only on the machine, where the scheduling server for the current remote setup is located.
+It is important to know how will the execution extension behave in case of different execution scenarios.
+For all of the listed configurations the built custom dll file needs to be copied in the **%ProgramFiles%\Telerik\Test Studio\Bin\Plugins\** folder on each remote machine.

 ###Scheduling Server Setup###

-This feature allows only one machine to have a running <a href="/features/scheduling-test-runs/create-scheduling-server" target="_blank">scheduling server</a> and the rest of the machines to be connected to it and serve as <a href="/features/scheduling-test-runs/create-execution-server" target="_blank">execution clients</a>.
-In this case the complete set of execution extension methods would be executed on the scheduling server machine only.
-All other machines will **not** execute *OnBeforeTestListStarted()* and *OnAfterTestListCompleted()*.
+This feature allows only one machine to have a running <a href="/features/scheduling-test-runs/create-scheduling-server" target="_blank">scheduling server</a> and multiple machines to be connected to it and serve as <a href="/features/scheduling-test-runs/create-execution-server" target="_blank">execution clients</a>.
+In this case **the complete set of execution extension methods will be executed on the scheduling server machine** only.

+All execution machines will **not execute *OnBeforeTestListStarted()* and _OnAfterTestListCompleted()_** and will only recognize the *OnBeforeTestStarted()* and *OnAfterTestCompleted()*.

 ###CI Setup###

-In the context of <a href="/advanced-topics/build-server/continious-integration-overview" target="_blank">Continuous Integration</a> setup - running a build using <a href="/features/test-runners/artoftest-runner" target="_blank">ArtOfTest.Runner.exe</a> on the execution agent machines with *list* option - all methods would be executed.
-If *test* option is used non of the test list methods would be executed.
+In the context of <a href="/advanced-topics/build-server/continious-integration-overview" target="_blank">Continuous Integration</a> setup - running test lists using the <a href="/features/test-runners/artoftest-runner" target="_blank">ArtOfTest.Runner.exe</a> with **the *list* option, will execute all methods** in the extension.

+However, if using the *test* option to run a single test, the agent will **not execute *OnBeforeTestListStarted()* and _OnAfterTestListCompleted()_** and will only recognize the *OnBeforeTestStarted()* and *OnAfterTestCompleted()*.